shinsaku417/blog/_posts/2015-02-05-deploy-with-heroku.md

 deploying our previous project with [Microsoft Azure](http://azure.microsoft.com/en-us/), so this time we decided to deploy our app using [Heroku](https://www.heroku.com/).

 Heroku provided us with an extremely useful [tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).
-Each steps are very short and well explained, and we had a much smoother time with Heroku than we had with Azure.
+Each step is very short and well explained, and we had a much smoother time with Heroku than we had with Azure.
 There were couple important things to keep in mind.

 ## Make a Procfile (with no extension)